BY REV. J.C. PRITCHETT

-40 years ago (“Don’t let hopeless bug zap stadium zeal,” Evening Independent 7/17/1986) I wrote about the opportunities I hoped the development of the Gas Plant area would offer our city, especially young residents like me.
+ST. PETERSBURG — Forty years ago (“Don’t let hopeless bug zap stadium zeal,” Evening Independent 7/17/1986), I wrote about the opportunities I hoped the development of the Gas Plant area would offer our city, especially young residents like me.
 A few years ago (Tampa Bay Times, 10/3/2023), I wrote another column as a not-so-young resident supporting the Hines/Rays development.
 Today, I am writing to ask that people “stop playing” in our face, as Councilmember Deborah Figgs-Sanders said recently.

-It is an arrogant privilege that’s invoked by the powerful and wealthy majority when they declare to the minority population, “You can wait, what is the hurry?”
+It is an arrogant privilege that’s invoked by the powerful and wealthy majority when they declare to the minority population, “You can wait; what is the hurry?”
 When we must sit and listen to the laments of, “Things are moving too fast.”
-Unfortunately, these laments are not rooted in authentic concern or facts, but rather they are opportunistic and callous cries for the status quo to be ushered back into its place of prominence in our city.
+Unfortunately, these laments are not rooted in authentic concern or facts; rather, they are opportunistic and callous cries to usher the status quo back into its place of prominence in our city.
 Why are we waiting?
-Waiting hinders equitable access to jobs, entrepreneurship opportunities, and generational advancement.
+Waiting hinders equit

 At length, bids and proposals have been exhausted.
 In his “State of the City,” Mayor Kenneth T. Welch said, “… it seems like all we have been doing is planning.”

 He is right, in 2016, the HKS master planning process was conducted.
-In 2020, the Duke Energy Site Readiness plan was completed, and the Tropicana Field request for proposals was disseminated, a detailed development plan.
-The 2022 Historic Gas Plant RFP had 12 agreements, including a detailed development plan approved by City Council in July 2024, as well as the planning guidelines for Future Land Use and Zoning guidelines, and the intown and intown west CRA development plans.
+In 2020, the Duke Energy Site Readiness plan was completed, and the Tropicana Field request for proposals was disseminated, along with a detailed development plan.
+The 2022 Historic Gas Plant RFP included 12 agreements, including a detailed development plan approved by City Council in July 2024, as well as the planning guidelines for Future Land Use and Zoning, and the intown and intown west CRA development plans.

 Residents have consistently attended listening sessions and community conversations expressing the desire for employment and entrepreneurial opportunities, workforce development-housing, and a new African American history museum at the site.
 There has been substantial planning for this development.
 Let’s not pretend that there is a need for more evaluation of this site.

-We can’t wait because the attacks on Black History require a state of the art museum that uses the latest technology andresources to tell the accurate and impactful story of the Africans who were brought to America by force, yet through resilience and intelligence, made substantial accomplishments to our city and country.
-A museum that will join the Dali, Fine Arts, James and History museums as a cultural and historical destination.
+We can’t wait because the attacks on Black History require a state-of-the-art museum that uses the latest technology and resources to tell the accurate and impactful story of the Africans who were brought to America by force, yet through resilience and intelligence, made substantial accomplishments to our city and country.
+A museum that will join the Dali, MFA, The James and History museums as a cultural and historical destination.

-We can’t wait because stable housing represents dignity and this development positions the city to increase the number of workforce housing units for our residents.
+We can’t wait because stable housing represents dignity, and this development positions the city to increase the number of workforce housing un

 We can’t wait because “playing in our face” is one of the most painful and disrespectful things that can be done to a person.
-It means that one’s value, experience, history or contributions, aredismissed, mocked and devalued based on the other person’s actions, behaviors, voting and collaborations.
+It means that one’s value, experience, history, or contributions are dismissed, mocked, and devalued based on the other person’s actions, behaviors, voting, and collaborations.
 It has been decades of inaction.
 Decades of promises, lies, games and maneuvering.
 It is immoral to deny progress for the sake of politics.
-It is immoral to deny progress because one’s bend tobias, bullying and mistreatment is stronger than one’s moral arc to justice, fairness and respect.
+It is immoral to deny progress because one’s bent to bullying and mistreatment is stronger than one’s moral arc to justice, fairness, and respect.

 I have reviewed the nine proposals with my family, staff, and team, and I will be supporting the vision of Blake Investment Partners.